nicky-nym/nicky-nym.github.io/pages/kinematic.md

 Banks, real estate developers, and the construction industry are now operating at a level where they can coordinate the successful delivery of very large projects.

 In the 2020s and 2030s, is will not be crazy to propose a $20 billion privately funded construction project.
 The project just needs to pencil out well, be low risk, and meet the needs of customers.

+### Public-sector funding mechanisms

+There are established public-sector mechanisms for funding development projects, such as Tax Increment Financing (TIF).

+> "Portland, Oregon, currently dedicates about 40 percent of its TIF revenues to affordable housing.
+Over nine years, the program generated nearly a quarter of a billion dollars for affordable housing..."[^schneider]

+> "The $6 billion Lincoln Yards development in Chicago ... stands to receive $1.3 billion in TIF funding"[^schneider]

 ## <a name="tidal-wave"></a>(3.3) Tidal wave